30 BEAUTIFUL Banff Lakes You Have To Visit

 Bow Lake

-Bow Lake is another stunner, a brilliant aquamarine color on a summer day.
+Bow Lake is another stunner along the Icefields Parkway that reflects a brilliant aquamarine color on a sunny summer day.
 Its scale is impressive, as it’s one of the largest in the park, and the giant mountains surrounding it humble visitors with their scale.
-It makes an excellent place for a nice picnic or paddle (if you have your own watercraft), or you can hike to incredible Bow Glacier Falls, one of our favorite waterfalls in Alberta.
+It makes an excellent place for a nice picnic or paddle (if you have your own watercraft as there are no rentals on the lake), or you can hike to incredible Bow Glacier Falls, one of our favorite waterfalls in Alberta.

 Bow Lake in winter